How the public get involved in our research

 We work with patients, potential patients, carers, people who use health services, interested members of the public and people from organisations that represent people who use services, such as charities.
 We call people who help us in this way PPI contributors.

 When we talk about involvement we are not talking about participation in clinical trials.
-We are talking about active involvement in working with researchers to prioritise and shape research, offering advice as members of a project steering group, commenting on and developing research materials.
+We mean helping to guide and shape research, working with researchers in different ways.
+This could be to prioritise topics for research, offer advice as members of a project steering group, or comment on and develop research materials - but there are lots of other ways to get involved too.